 Looking for baby organization ideas for small spaces?
 See how we’ve created 4 organizational systems for all the baby things inside our RV.

-It’s been 1 whole month since bringing home our sweet baby girl and my how our lives have changed!
-We may be a little sleep deprived, but it is SO worth it to have this sweet little one in our arms.
+It’s a whole new world for us with our sweet baby girl, and my how our lives have changed!
+We may be a little sleep deprived, but it is SO worth it to have this little one in our arms.

 Now that we’ve been able to adjust to our new normal as a family of 3, I wanted to address a common question we’ve been asked since bringing baby home in the RV: